How to manage multiple freelancers to achieve great synergy

 • Collaborate and collect feedback to better understand when and why your freelance team struggles to move forward and what they believe could be done better.

-To manage a freelance team you need structure
+To manage multiple freelancers you need structure

 To manage freelance teams you need two things: